-Lunch – Potato, Pea and Spinach Curry Pasty, Fruit, Nuts and Breadsticks
+Lunch: Potato, Pea and Spinach Curry Pasty With Fruit, Nuts and Breadsticks

-Any potato curry recipe can be used to create these pasties and then add in peas and some spinach.
-Sometimes I use a bought variety for ease as I often see them reduced in our local supermarket.
-I haven’t had much luck making gluten free vegan pastry so I use bought pastry that is ready rolled and only needs to be cut and folded.
+Any potato curry recipe can be used to create these pasties, and then you can add in peas and some spinach.
+Sometimes I use a store-bought variety for ease as I often see them reduced in our local supermarket.
+I haven’t had much luck making gluten-free vegan pastry, so I use store-bought pastry that is ready rolled and only needs to be cut and folded.

-- 150g (5.2oz) vegetable chopped small or grated – I used broccoli, spinach, sweetcorn, chestnut mushrooms and peas.
+- 150 grams (5.2 ounces) vegetables, chopped small or grated—I used broccoli, spinach, sweetcorn, chestnut mushrooms and peas.

 - Nutritional yeast